-LOCATION OF UNIT

-The water heater is located in the garage.

-The water heater fuel is natural gas.
+ollowing components were • LOCATION OF UNIT The water heater is located in the garage.
+GENERAL INFORMATION The water heater fuel is natural gas.
 The capacity of the water heater is 50 gallons.
-The input rating of the burner is approximately 38,000 BTU.
-The water heater is approximately 5 years old.
+The input rating of the burner is approximately 36,000 BTU.
+The water heater is approximately 3 years old.
 Water heaters of this type typically last about 10-15 years.

-PRESSURE RELIEF VALVE

-The pressure relief valve is properly installed.
+PRESSURE RELIEF VALVE The pressure relief valve is properly installed.
 The valve was not tested, as this could cause the valve to leak.

-SHUTOFF VALVE The s

-The shutoff valve for the water supply to the water heater is properly installed and is functioning as intended.

-WATER CONNECTIONS TANK

-AT The water connections at the tank are properly installed and are performing their intended function.
+SHUTOFF VALVE The shutoff valve for the water supply to the water heater is properly installed and is functioning as intended.
+WATER CONNECTIONS / TANK AT The water connections at the tank are properly installed and are performing their intended function.
+EXPANSION TANK The expansion tank is not adequately secured to the wall.

-EXPANSION TANK

-The expansion tank is not adequately secured to the wall.
 As code requirements start to call for engineered expansion tank supports we recommend the installation of seismic restraints to secure the expansion tank instead of allowing it to simply depend on piping connections that could result in damage to the water pipe and leakage during an earthquake.

-AUTOMATIC GAS VALVE

-The automatic gas valve or safety valve is designed to prevent the emission of fuel into the appliance if it does not detect heat for ignition.
+AUTOMATIC GAS VALVE The automatic gas valve or safety valve is designed to prevent the emission of fuel into the appliance if it does not detect heat for ignition.
 These valves are generally very reliable.
 The automatic gas valve was functioning as intended.

-BURNER GAS PIPING VENT The gas burner is properly installed and is functioning as intended.

-The flex connector is properly installed and is performing its intended function.

-The water heater uses a type B vent from the top of the draft hood to the exterior.
-The visible portion of the B vent is functioning as intended.

-The water heater vent connector is too close to combustible material.
-The minimum clearance of 6" is required between the single wall vent connector and the combustible surface.
-The double wall type B vent requires only 1" of clearance.

-COMBUSTION AIR

-The combustion air provides the oxygen for the fuel burning appliances.
+BURNER The gas burner is properly installed and is functioning as intended.
+GAS PIPING The flex connector is properly installed and is performing its intended function.
+VENT The water heater is a sealed unit that uses a through the wall vent for combustion air and exhausting of combustion gases.
+The water heater vent is properly installed and is functioning as intended.
+COMBUSTION AIR The combustion air provides the oxygen for the fuel burning appliances.
 Combustion air also aids in the movement of combustion gases up the flue.
 Adequate ventilation around all fuel burning appliances is vital for their safe operation.
 The air can come from inside the house or from outside providing that the amount of air reaching the appliance is sufficient to maintain efficient combustion and draft.
 The combustion air supply is adequate.

-SEISMIC RESTRAINT

-The water heater is secured to the wall.
+SEISMIC RESTRAINT The water heater is secured to the wall.
 This prevents it from falling over during an earthquake and rupturing gas and water lines.

-FLOOR

-ELEVATION ABOVE GARAGE This is a sealed unit that prevents ignition of gasoline fumes that might leak from cars, lawn mowers, gas cans, etc. The burner of the water heater is elevated above the garage floor in accordance with industry standards.

-The water heater is properly installed and is performing its intended function.
+ELEVATION ABOVE GARAG FLOOR GE The burner of the water heater is elevated at least 18" above the garage floor in accordance with industry standards.
+This elevation prevents ignition of gasoline fumes that might leak from cars, lawn mowers, gas cans, etc. GENERAL COMMENTS The water heater is properly installed and is performing its intended function.